 If you’re caught in possession of larger quantities of drugs that suggest you were intending to supply them to others, charges are unlikely to be dropped and the punishment will be more severe with the case heading to the court.

 The consequences are more severe if it appears that you were actively involved in an organisation selling drugs, or if you were caught with drugs near a school or a prison.

 In these types of circumstances, you may find yourself being accused of being concerned in the supply or distribution of controlled drugs.
 In these cases, the case will normally dealt with in the crown court and a custodial sentence will be considered

-There are various things that the Police and Courts take into account when they are dealing with first time offenders, some of which may include:
+There are various factors that the police and courts take into account when they are dealing with first time offenders, some of which may include:

 Cautions and discharges

-If your first conviction is a little more serious, perhaps because you were caught in possession of class A drugs, your case may be referred to the Courts who will then consider a range of options, including whether the case could be dealt with by way of a fine or a discharge.
-This must be decided by a court, and can either be an absolute discharge or, slightly more seriously, a conditional discharge.
+If your first conviction is more serious – perhaps because you were caught in possession of class A drugs – your case may be referred to the courts who will then consider a range of options, including whether the case could be dealt with by way of a fine or a discharge.
+This must be decided by a court and can either take the form of an absolute discharge or a conditional discharge.

 An absolute discharge comes with no further punishment and is very rare in cases of drug possession.
 A conditional discharge means that if you are convicted for another crime within around 12-18 months, you will be sentenced for both the new offence and the one for which the discharge was originally imposed.
 All discharges appear on your criminal record and are classified as criminal convictions.